 This recipe for White Chocolate and Raspberry Roulade is one of those recipes that I have been meaning to make but just never got round to.
 I am completely bowled over by it.
 It is sensational.
-By their very good looks Roulades are a bit of a centre piece dessert so perfect for a special occasion or Xmas.
+By their very good looks roulades are a bit of a centre piece dessert so perfect for a special occasion or entertaining.

 So, how do you roll a Roulade?